 Natasha: Your FACE is green people.

-But yeah, whether you’re using the experiences of marginalized people to be ~symbolic~ and ~allegorical~ or just because its practical/neat/dramatic for your story, you’re still using those experiences to serve your story.
+But yeah, whether you’re using the experiences of marginalized people to be ~symbolic~ and ~allegorical~ or just because it’s practical/neat/dramatic for your story, you’re still using those experiences to serve your story.
 The least you can do is acknowledge and respect the people you’re drawing from, instead of just taking the juicy parts for your story and your privileged characters.

-Corinne: To stay on the topic of Percy Jackson, because it’s such an awesome example: I’ve often seen people say that it’s empowering for kids with ADHD and dyslexia to see themselves as demigods, and obviously, lots of kids love it.
+Corinne: To stay on the topic of Percy Jackson, because it’s such a useful example: I’ve often seen people say that it’s empowering for kids with ADHD and dyslexia to see themselves as demigods, and obviously, lots of kids love it.
 There’s also a sci-fi MG book that came out earlier this year, Bounders by Monica Tessler, in which neurodiverse kids of all stripes are recruited for a special space program because they’re the most suitable.
 I haven’t read it yet, so I’m really curious how it’s handled, but again I’ve seen people refer to it as empowering.

 So, what about that angle?
 Can linking disability and magic instead just mean disabled people get to do/be something really cool in sci-fi for a change?